 - Morphing questions.
 Change a question’s format, for example, from an open-ended question to a multiple-choice question.
 The art of

 - Different Question Types.
 Go beyond just multiple-choice questions.
 You can create a Likert scale, NPS scale, checkboxes, or other types.

 - Advanced Targeting.
 Control who to survey to improve user experience and response rates.
 You can tailor the message to the context.
 You can target based on online behavior or user traits, among others.

 - The breadth of Templates: Save time from creating surveys from scratch.
 Templates make it easier and faster to create surveys.
-Not to mention you can choose a design.
+Not to mention, you can choose a design.

-- Integrations: Link with CRM or marketing automation software to gather valuable data from customers.
+- Integrations: Link with CRM or all-in-one marketing automation software to gather valuable data from customers.
 Use it to generate leads and add data to their profiles.

 - Feedback collection.
 Collect feedback from visitors about to leave your website through exit-intent surveys.

 - Responsive support.
 Going for a vendor that provides responsive support keeps you at ease; anytime you encounter a problem with the app, someone will be available to help you.
 Support could be via chat support, email, or phone.